Pelaghia Roșu

 She was born in Mărișel, a small village near Cluj-Napoca.
 Her father, Ioan Dufle, provided homeschooling, using Romanian textbooks, after which she went to study for 3 years in Budapest.
 She was married to Ioan Roșu and had one child, named Indrei (Andrei), who later fought with Avram Iancu's army during the Transylvanian Revolution.

+After the defeat in the first battle of Mărișel in February 1849, the Hungarians tried again in March, this time with a force of 1,600 soldiers.
+The Romanians under Iancu received support from the women of Mărișel, led by Pelaghia Roșu.
+With their combined help, the Hungarians were routed.
+They lost 30 dead on the battlefield, including a captain and a sergeant major, and another 100 drowned in the Someș River, while their many wounded were loaded onto 6 carts.
+The Romanians had only 2–3 men wounded.